-23 We thank an anonymous referee for suggesting this exercise linking the current and capital account adjustments.
+&lt;sup>22We thank an anonymous referee for suggesting this exercise linking the current and capital account adjustments.

-Throughout the discussion above, we have focused on the transmission of a financial shock from a large economy to a small open economy.
-We close this subsection by emphasizing that the mechanics of that transmission do not apply in reverse when the smaller economy instead directly experiences the shock.
+transmission do not apply in reverse when the smaller economy instead directly experiences the shock.
 Figure 7 presents our model's responses to a country-2 credit shock of exactly the same size and persistence as country 1 experienced in figure 4.
-It shows the asymmetries between these economies matter enormously for the cross-country transmission of an aggregate shock.24
+It shows the asymmetries between these economies matter enormously for the cross-country transmission of an aggregate shock.